simplecyberhub/elitetradehub/replit.md

 # Overview

-EliteStock Trading Platform is a full-stack web application that provides a comprehensive trading and investment platform.
+TFXC Trading Platform is a full-stack web application that provides a comprehensive trading and investment platform.
 It features real-time market data, copy trading functionality, investment plans, KYC verification, and portfolio management.
 The application follows a modern client-server architecture with a React frontend and Express.js backend.

 # User Preferences